Gilbert DUI Lawyer

-If you are stopped by a police officer, he/she may ask you to perform some field sobriety tests.
+If you are stopped by a police officer in the Town of Gilbert, he/she may ask you to perform some field sobriety tests.
 Additionally he/she may ask you to submit to a chemical test such as a breath or blood test.
 According to implied consent laws in the state of Arizona, a driver gives consent to a test of blood, breath or urine in order to determine BAC or drug content if the person is arrested for DUI.
 You have the right to refuse this test, however this will result in an automatic license suspension of one year.

-If you have been charged with a first-time DUI, you could be facing financial penalties of approximately $1,500 (plus possible additional fees for alcohol screening and classes, jail fees, probation fees and interlock fees), jail time of 24 hours to 10 days, and other penalties.
+If you have been charged with a first-time DUI in Gilbert, you could be facing financial penalties of approximately $1,500 (plus possible additional fees for alcohol screening and classes, jail fees, probation fees and interlock fees), jail time of 24 hours to 10 days, and other penalties.
 For your second and subsequent conviction for DUI, the penalties increase.
 There are many other factors that may be considered in a DUI case such as if there was a minor under the age of 15 in the vehicle with you at the time of your arrest or if you were driving on a suspended/revoked driver's license.
-If you are facing DUI charges, it is important to seek the advice of legal counsel before making any decisions in your case, to ensure you understand your legal options and the long term consequences of a conviction.
+If you are facing DUI charges, it is important to seek the advice of legal counsel before making any decisions in your case, to ensure you understand your legal options and the long-term consequences of a conviction.